nichoth/resume/src/resume.md

 * Jan 2024 &ndash; present

-Creating and maintaining a library of open-source front-end modules, using best practices for accessibility, UX, and DX &mdash; including standards-based web components and a secure browser key-management library.
+Creating and maintaining a library of open-source front-end modules, using best practices for accessibility, UX, and DX &mdash; includes standards-based web components, tools for front-end testing, and a secure browser key-management library.

 ### Web Developer
 * Freelance